jonathantree/Water_Quality_Analysis/README.md

 ### Figure 1. `sns.pairplot` of our feature distributions colored by the priority target high or low priority
 ![png](/Machine_Learning/Binary_Classification/EEC_BRF_BC_Models_files/EEC_BRF_BC_Models_26_2.png)

 ### Figure 2.
 Bubble plot of the top three features based on importance in the Random Forest model.
-Note: Siz is proportional to the Total Number of Contaminants
+Note: Size is proportional to the Total Number of Contaminants
 ![png](/images/ShannonEI_TCF_Target.png)
    - These features have been selected based on previous models showing the feature importance weights (see the code blocks below).
 ```python